horacej/horacej.github.io/content/writeups/in_the_cloud/_index.md

 Knowing that we can then assume that by trying to access `/users/<username>` which normally throws a 403 if the folder contain one of our file named style.css it will be relatively loaded at `/users/<username>/style.css` and this opens up a way for CSS injection.
 We could then use a **_CSS Data Exfiltration_**.

-This is a very interesting exploit as it shows how little flaws in security are exploitable. (_Must be crazy to find this exploit lol_)
+This is a very interesting exploit as it shows how little flaws in security are exploitable. (_Must be crazy to find this exploit in the wild lol_)

-So here is a beautiful blog that explains it: [CSS Injection](https://aszx87410.github.io/beyond-xss/en/ch3/css-injection/)
+So here is a wonderful blog that explains it: [CSS Injection](https://aszx87410.github.io/beyond-xss/en/ch3/css-injection/)

 I then built an exploit script to: